peaceodey/Hypertension-Patient-Care-Treatment-Analysis/README.md

 This project analyzes 12 months of hypertension patient visit data to evaluate treatment outcomes, cost drivers, follow-up patterns, and visit trends.
 Using Power BI, I built a star schema data model and an interactive dashboard to support data-driven healthcare planning, resource allocation, and improved patient care management.

-##  Project Overview
+## Introduction

-Tender Heart Specialist Hospital is a healthcare provider operating in the clinical care industry.
+Tender Heart Specialist Hospital is a healthcare provider operating in the hospital and clinical care industry.

 This project examines cardiology department data from **January–December 2014** to understand: